Related Items Go Here

 Honestly, I’m not going to lie to you, I haven’t slept in the past four days.
 Every time I go on social media, it’s all I see and it’s all I hear about and that really ruins someone’s mental health.
 In saying that, I’m someone who doesn’t even live there and that’s how I feel.
 So imagine the people that actually live there and suffer and struggle and get murdered because of it.
 Now, as someone who is Palestinian, it’s so difficult being in Australia because first of all, I feel like I have this connection to the land and I have this place that I call home that I was never able to visit.
 I was never able to go to because it has been taken over by a group of people that just claimed it as theirs.

-My take on it is – no matter what I do, I’m not going to save Palestine on my own.
-If the whole world unites, maybe we can end these injustices faced by my people.
+My take on it is – no matter what I do, I’m not going to save Palestine.
+I’m not going to free Palestine, right?
 But it is important that I educate and raise awareness to those who do not know what’s happening in Palestine.
 Because everyone deserves human rights.
 Because as a human being, you should just want the other person to get to have the same rights as you.
 You want the other person to live in a home and feel safe, just like you, right?
 If I’m a Palestinian and I have a home and I feel safe and I know there’s not going to be someone knocking on my door tomorrow saying “this is my house”, Palestinians there should feel the same.
 That is the bare minimum for a human being.

 That’s the stuff I can’t quite wrap my head around.
 I can’t wrap my head around how this is happening, what my family there is feeling.
 Even though I don’t have any family left in Palestine, whoever is there is family.
 They’re my people.
 I’m trying my best, I’m trying to raise awareness.
 I’m on Instagram every single day posting about it, trying to get people to donate.
 I’m just praying here, all I can do is pray that they find their peace and get their land back.